SeanFeng2333/Multistate-model-with-ICS/README.md

    v.
 Weighted score function method vi.
 2-piece weighted score function method

 3. Organize and save the results.
-The results were saved in the folder "Marginal.inference.ordinalLogits"
+The results were saved in the zip folder "Marginal.inference.ordinalLogits.zip"